dotnet/runtime/src/coreclr/debug/ee/amd64/gen_amd64InstrDecode/README.md

 ### New debugger feature requires more metadata

-Add new feature code, regenerate
+Add new feature code, regenerate.